EMDR Therapy in Surrey

 • Don’t want to rehash painful stories in traditional talk therapy

-• Feel stuck in a trauma loop, even with previous counselling
+• Feel stuck in a trauma loop, even after previous counselling

-• Have somatic symptoms (tight chest, shutdown, tension) tied to memories
+• Have somatic symptoms like a tight chest, shutdown, or tension tied to memories

 • Are ready to process but need structure, pacing, and support

-At Tidal, we use EMDR gently and relationally—always within your window of tolerance.
+At Tidal, we use EMDR gently and relationally.
+Sessions are always adapted to stay within your window of tolerance.

 What to Expect in an EMDR Session